 Kosovo confirms first coronavirus cases, an Italian and a Kosovar

-Kosovo reported its first coronavirus cases on Friday, in a 20-year-old Italian woman and a 77-year-old Kosovar man, country's health minister said.
+Kosovo reported its first coronavirus cases on Friday, in a 20-year-old Italian woman and a 77-year-old Kosovar man.

+"Their condition is stable," Health Minister Arben Vitia said.
+"We are identifying others that were in contact with the two patients and they are being isolated."
+Local media said the 20-year-old Italian woman was working for a humanitarian organisation, while the man had also arrived from Italy in the past few days.

+"We are closing land borders but not for Kosovo citizens who want to return, and our citizens will be self-quarantined for 15 days.
+From March 16 all flights will be cancelled," Kosovo Prime Minister Albin Kurti said in a news conference late on Friday.
+The government said it would isolate two regions where the first patients were discovered, and close all restaurants and shopping malls.
+Schools have already been closed since Wednesday.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)